rutulusc/kubernetes/README.md

 `kubectl get nodes`

 You should see all three of your servers listed, and all should have a STATUS of Ready.
+Get more information about a specific node:

+`kubectl describe node $node_name`

 Note: It may take a few moments for all nodes to enter the Ready status, so if they are not all Ready, wait a few moments and try again.